MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Completed:**

-     - All completed Request has been moved to Completed Stage, After the Vacation return process completed by the User.
+     - Completed Request is moved to Completed Stage, After the Vacation Return process is completed.
+And use this data for Tracking the status of the request.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-return) |